superdev-1018/solidity-example/themes/murshid-starter/README.md

 # murshid-starter

-> A simple starter theme for personal website.
+> A simple starter theme for personal website with layouts.